Code-Institute-Submissions/ms1virtualireland/readme.md

 #### Surface Plane

 Fonts of header, body and footer to contrast in size and style as appropriate.
+Overlays used on images to ensure contrast while text appears on hover.
+Text hidden on images for small devices on carousels.

 ### User Stories